 Most SNYLF-containing ponds in the Gold Lake Reservoir area also support Golden Shiner and/or other minnow species.
-The only known exceptions are the small ponds north of Gold Lake Highway that do not appear to contain fish.
+The only known exceptions are the much smaller, unnamed ponds in the vicinity-many of which are ephemeral-that do not appear to contain fish.
 CDFW does not know if minnows affect SNYLF egg masses or tadpoles, and, therefore, influence recruitment to the adult life stage.
-However, CDFW and USFS field crews have observed SNYLF egg masses in Goose Lake in 2010, 2016, 2017, and 2019.
-CDFW crews observed 17 SNYLF egg masses in 2010, nine in 2017, and 94 during the most recent survey in 2019.
+However, CDFW and USFS field crews have observed SNYLF egg masses in Goose Lake in 2010, 2016, 2017, 2019, and 2020.
+CDFW crews observed 17 SNYLF egg masses in 2010, nine in 2017, 94 in 2019, and 21 during the most recent survey in 2020.
 Therefore, the presence of minnows does not preclude SNYLF breeding.
 However, minnows may limit SNYLF development and recruitment into the adult population.
 Little quantitative data are available regarding direct interactions between minnows and early life stage SNYLF.

 There is some evidence that other cyprinids can cause reduced survival and growth in amphibians.
 For example, a mesocosm study found that Fathead Minnows (Pimephales promelas) reduced the survival and growth rates of salamander larvae through competition and inflicting injury (Pearson and Goater 2009).
 Other small fish species have been linked with sublethal effects on amphibians, including Mosquitofish (Gambusia sp.; Pyke and White 2000; studies summarized in Kats and Ferrer 2003).
 Experimental evidence has shown that Three-spined Sticklebacks (Gasterosteus aculeatus) cause limb and tail damage in larval Western Toads (Anaxyrus boreas) identical to damage observed in the field (Bowerman et al. 2010).
-Undoubtedly, numerous fish species can affect amphibian larvae in different ways, and many of those effects may be deleterious, if not necessarily lethal (Wells 2007 pgs.
+Undoubtedly, numerous fish species can affect amphibian larvae in different ways, and many of those effects may be deleterious, if not necessarily lethal (Wells 2007, pgs.
 657-659).